zalando/restful-api-guidelines/headers/CommonHeaders.md

 This section describes a handful of headers, which we found raised the most questions in our daily usage, or which are useful in particular circumstances but not widely known.

+## Content Headers

+Content or entity headers are headers with a `Content-` prefix.
+They describe the content of the body of the message and they can be used in both, HTTP requests and responses.
+Commonly used content headers include but are not limited to:

+ - `Content-Disposition`
+ - `Content-Encoding`
+ - `Content-Length`
+ - `Content-Language`
+ - `Content-Location`
+ - `Content-Range`
+ - `Content-Type`

 ## Content-Location

 This header is used in the response of either a successful read (GET, HEAD) or successful write operation (PUT, POST or PATCH).